ahmed812003/3-Tier-Architecture-Web-Api-Code-Generator/README.md

 ```bash
 dotnet run --project <path-to-generator>
 ```
+then Add the Project Name and Path.

-This will generate the project structure with all configurations and dependencies in place.
+This will generate the project structure with all configurations and dependencies.

 ## Packages Installed